atc0005/check-path/README.md

   --paths PATHS          List of comma or space-separated paths to process.
   --recurse              Perform recursive search into subdirectories per provided path.
   --missing-ok           Whether a missing path is considered OK.
 Incompatible with exists-critical or exists-warning options.
+  --fail-fast            Whether this plugin prioritizes speed of check results over always returning a CRITICAL state result before a WARNING state.
+This can be useful for processing large collections of content.
   --age-critical AGE-CRITICAL
                          Assert that age for specified paths is less than specified age in days, otherwise consider state to be CRITICAL.
   --age-warning AGE-WARNING